Juninho Cearense

-Regilson Saboya Monteiro Jr. known as Juninho Cearense (born 17 December 1980) is a Brazilian footballer.

-He is known for his journeyman career.
-He had played for clubs from 10 difference states of Brazil, or 10 of 16 states of North East, South East and Central–West region.
+Regilson Saboya Monteiro Jr. known as Juninho Cearense (born 17 December 1980) is a Brazilian former professional footballer who played as a midfielder.
+He had journeyman career, playing for clubs from 10 difference states of Brazil, or 10 of 16 states of North East, South East and Central–West region.

-Biography
+Career

 Born in Fortaleza, Ceará as Regilson Saboya Monteiro Jr., he chose Juninho as his artist name, a diminutive form of Júnior.
 While he is from Ceará state of Brazil, to distinguish with other Juninho, he is also known as Juninho Cearense.

 Turkey

-In January 2003 he was signed by Turkish club Samsunspor of Samsun city in 1 1/2-year contract (along with fellow Brazilian Milton do Ó).
+In January 2003 Juninho Cearense signed for Turkish club Samsunspor of Samsun city in 1 1/2-year contract (along with fellow Brazilian Milton do Ó).
 Juninho forced to give up the foreigner quota to Júlio César Antônio de Souza in January 2004.

 Atlético Mineiro

 Juninho returned to Brazil in 2004 but in July returned to hometown club Fortaleza Esporte Clube.
 That season played alongside another Juninho in Mineiro – Junio César Arcanjo.